Personal reflektions by Kjell Aleklett, President of ASPO International

 The thing that made Matt’s involvement especially interesting was that in 2000 he had been an advisor on energy to George W. Bush during his presidential campaign.
 Matt’s lecture in Uppsala became the beginning of a deep engagement with Peak Oil.

-Since the first Peak Oil conference it was a given to invite Matt Simmons to all those that followed.
+Since the first Peak Oil conference, it was a given to inviting Matt Simmons to all those that followed.
 Together with Colin Campbell his presence was one of the main attractions.

-In 2005 the Royal Swedish Academy of Sciences established an energy committee and their first project was to research oil depletion, i.e. whether “Peak Oil” was close at hand.
-I was given the task of organizing a symposium on “Global Oil Reserves” in Uppsala and they wanted me to invite a number of important speakers.
+In 2005 the Royal Swedish Academy of Sciences established an energy committee, and the first project was to research oil depletion, i.e. whether “Peak Oil” was close at hand.
+I was given the task of organizing a symposium on “Global Oil Reserves” in Uppsala, and they wanted me to invite some renowned speakers.

-It was obvious that I should invite Matt to this important meeting and, since he also thought it important, he took a plane from Houston and came to the meeting on 23 May, i.e. three years after our first Peak Oil conference in Uppsala.
-I know that the discussions that the energy committee had with Matt had a significant impact on their final report, ”Statement on Oil”.
+It was evident that I should invite Matt to this important meeting and since he also thought it important, he took a plane from Houston and came to the meeting on 23 May, i.e. three years after our first Peak Oil conference in Uppsala.
+I know that the discussions that the energy committee had with Matt had a significant impact on their final report, ”Statement on Oil.”

 Matt Simmons’ engagement with Peak Oil will continue via innumerable presentations on, for example, YouTube and through his writings.
 His book on oil production in Saudi Arabia, “Twilight in the Desert: The Coming Saudi Oil Shock and the World Economy” is already a classic that has been translated into several languages.

 Thank you Matt, for all you did – we needed you also in our future.